Privileges, Limits, and Requirements of a Private Pilot License

 CFR and FAR

-These acronyms refer to the specific regulations governing aviation.
-CFR stands for the Code of Federal Regulation.
-FAR stands for Federal Aviation Regulation.
-You must abide by both CFR and FAR regulations and restrictions wherever they apply to your level of certification.
+These acronyms refer to the regulations governing aviation.
+CFR stands for the Code of Federal Regulations, and FAR, short for Federal Aviation Regulations, is a subset found in Title 14 of the CFR.
+As a pilot, you must follow the regulations that apply to your certification level.

 With additional privileges usually come additional regulations, so you will need to keep more of these regulations in mind with a Private Pilot license than you would with a Recreational or Sport license.